fchikwekwe/NameGeneratorAPI/README.md

 This parameter is a string.
 It takes 'modern', 'classic' or 'fantasy' as input.
 It only takes in one value at a time.
 Any other value will result in a 500 error.

 ## Getting Started
-To use the api, you can send a POST request (e.g. with POSTMAN, as a query string) to the root route (http://127.0.0.1:5000 or https://name-ly-api.herokuapp.com/) as JSON.
+To use the api, you can send a POST request (e.g. via POSTMAN, as a query string, in your app's router) to the root route (http://127.0.0.1:5000 or https://name-ly-api.herokuapp.com/) as JSON.
 In the name-ly app, a POST request is sent via Axios from the Node application as demonstrated below.
 ```
 axios.post('https://name-ly-api.herokuapp.com/', {
                     nameNumber: 10,